razorpay/blade/packages/blade/src/components/Popover/_decisions/decisions.md

 </Popover>
 ```

-**My opinion:** We should go ahead with Flexible API because even if we go with constrained API, users will anyway still be able to pass React.ReactNode as `footerContent` and could just skip the `footerActions` altogether.
+**Conclusion:** We should go ahead with Flexible API because even if we go with constrained API, users will anyway still be able to pass React.ReactNode as `footerContent` and could just skip the `footerActions` altogether.

 ## References